coats001/datasciencecoursera/README PROJECT.md

-## Merge the training and the test sets to create one data set.
+### Merge the training and the test sets .

-* rbind test and train to one dataset dataset = rbind (train,test)
+* rbind test and train to one dataset

-##Extracts only the measurements on the mean and standard deviation for each measurement.
+###Extracts only the measurements on the mean and standard deviation for each measurement.

 * subset

-##Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+###Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 * install and load reshap2 package
 * melt dataset
 * calculate averages

-##Appropriately labels the data set with descriptive activity names.
+###Appropriately labels the data set with descriptive activity names.

 * replace "mean-X,Y,Z" with "Mean value  X, Y and Z directions."
 * replace "std" with "Standard Deviation"
 * remove brackets

-##Write dataframe to file average.csv
+###Write dataframe to file average.csv